Multicultural Outreach & Recruitment

 Major: American Ethnic Studies

-Minor: Oceania Pacific Islander Studies (OPIS), Diversity
+Minor: Oceania Pacific Islander Studies (OPIS)

 Languages Spoken: English